-An IMU-Redshift Labs UM7 attitude and heading reference system-is also positioned on the frame to record yaw, pitch, and roll utilizing a system of three component gyroscopes, accelerometers, and magnetometers incorporated with an extended Kalman filter.
+An IMU-Redshift Labs UM7 attitude and heading reference system-is also positioned on the frame to record yaw, pitch, and roll utilizing a system of three component gyroscopes, accelerometers, and magnetometers incorporated with an extended

+110 Kalman filter.
 This information is recorded at 30 Hz as quaternions for correcting the magnetic data during the processing workflow.
-The IMU receives direct, real-time GPS input through a separate connection to improve heading estimate accuracy and provide accurate timing.
+The IMU receives direct, real-time GPS input to improve heading estimate accuracy.